 - Filling: In a small bowl, sprinkle the gelatin over 1/3 cup water.
 Stir it together and let it stand about 5 minutes.
 Mixture will get thick as it sits.

 - In a 2- quart saucepan over medium-high heat, stir together the granulated sugar, corn syrup, and 1/4 cup water until mixture comes to a full boil.
 Continue boiling for 30 seconds and immediately remove the pan from the heat.
-Stir in the gelatin mixture until it dissolves completely.
+Stir in the vanilla and gelatin mixture until it dissolves completely.

 - Transfer the mixture to the clean bowl of your stand mixer fitted with the whisk attachment.